 It may seem strange to give up on a computer just 24 months after announcing it.
 It’s likely Coleco’s shareholders were getting impatient.
 The other thing is understanding the computer industry in 1985.
 In 1985, the industry was shifting fast.
 Apple had released its first Motorola 68000-based computer the year before.
 Both Atari and Commodore intended to have advanced 68000-based computers out by summer.

 Coleco had a limited window of opportunity with the Adam.
 And in early 1985, it looked like they’d missed.
 In hindsight, maybe they were wrong.
 Commodore’s Amiga was late to market.
 The Atari ST was interesting but Jack Tramiel was selling the company’s office furniture to keep it afloat.
 But Coleco didn’t know that.
 It was sitting there with a bad reputation and a 1983 design.
 And in 1985 in the computer world, two years seemed like 20.
+It was looking like it would be hard to match the 1984 sales figures, and Coleco really needed to double or triple its 1984 sales.

 Notably, IBM bailed on the home computer industry in early 1985 too.
 Coleco might have been able to turn it around.
 But it didn’t have room for any more mistakes.
 Coleco’s managers had a better idea of the company’s ability to execute in 1985 than we do now.